jbossdemocentral/bpms-fsw-integration-demo/README.md

    Start the Business Process to start the Switchyard Application which in turn will start the Custoemr Evaluation process.
-   The Switchyard endpoint is http://localhost:8080/IntakeService/IntakeService?wsdl
+   The Switchyard endpoint is http://localhost:8080/IntakeService/IntakeService?wsdl TO DO: Eric create a separate business process to call the SOAP service which starts the Camel route to cll the customer evaluation process.

    ```